hth/receipt-mobile/README.md

     -d '{"PA":"somepassword"}'
     http://localhost:9090/receipt-mobile/api/updatePassword.json

-HTTP header response when there is exception
+HTTP header response when there is an exception

 - List of possible errors: (Note these are mostly common errors across all API calls)